- Cancer Information

-To reduce the effects of radiation on the bowel, the radiation therapists may advise you to drink fluids before each session so you have a full bladder.
+If you’re having radiation to the pelvic area, the radiation therapists may advise you to drink fluids before each radiation treatment so you have a full bladder.
 This will expand your bladder and push the bowel higher up into the abdomen, away from the radiation.

-- Eat or drink as well as you can so your body gets the energy and nutrients it needs.
+- Eat or drink as well as you can to give your body the nutrients it needs.

 - Contact your treatment team immediately if there is blood in your bowel motions or if you have more than 5–6 bowel movements in 24 hours.